GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 ## Runtime representation

-- Every node's per-lane output is an activation frame on a per-thread record stack, the shape of an ordinary call stack: an evaluation claims its frame at the stack pointer, evaluates its carrier beyond it, and releases on completion, leaving the returned record readable until the next claim.
-A node with several record sources lays their regions side by side, so values held across sibling evaluations survive.
-"Allocating" a result is pointer arithmetic; frames are overwritten each lane, transients never touch the arena, and publishing into a cache copies out of the stack.
+- Every node's per-lane output is an activation frame on a per-thread record stack, callee-fills-then-reclaims discipline: an evaluation claims its frame at the stack pointer, evaluates its inputs beyond it, writes its result into the frame, and then reclaims everything above the frame while keeping the frame itself for its consumer.
+So a node advances the stack by exactly its own frame, and every already- evaluated input stays live until the node returns, which makes values held across sibling evaluations safe by construction.
+"Allocating" a result is pointer arithmetic; transients never touch the arena, and publishing into a cache copies out of the stack.
+An inline node returns its output by value with no frame, so it reclaims its inputs by rewinding to its entry pointer instead.
+A loop that re-evaluates a subtree per iteration rewinds to a checkpoint each time, reusing the slots.
 - No global slot assignment exists: a node's wiring state is its own frame size, so incremental recompiles and instance reuse cannot invalidate storage, and the stack belongs to whichever thread runs the evaluation, created lazily in thread-local storage, so worker counts never enter wiring.
-The total stack bound is derived by the wiring layer from the same layouts it computes (own frame plus carrier need, maxed over value inputs, summed over sources) and reserved once per evaluation.
+The reserve is the peak of a per-path fold over the graph (a node's need is its own frame plus its inputs' frames plus the deepest input's peak), computed once at wiring; it exceeds the plain sum of node frames because fan-out re-evaluation keeps several copies of a shared node's frame live at once.
-- This imposes one rule: a borrow of a released frame must not survive the next claim.
-Consuming by copy is always fine, and the per-source regions above make kernel-held record values safe by construction.
+- Held record values are safe without a guard: a frame keeps its output until its consumer reclaims it, so no input is released while a later sibling evaluates.
+This relies on stack records being single-consumer, which the frame-memo insertion at fan-out points guarantees by copying a shared value off the stack rather than holding it across consumers.
 - Batch results are per-field columns, each statically Varying (an array) or Uniform (a single value) per the residency analysis.
 A node that does not touch a column forwards the pointer, so bypass costs